-Rupert’s Residency Program is suited for local and international thinkers: artists, writers, curators, cultural managers, and academics, providing them with the opportunity to live and work in Vilnius while developing individual projects and immersing themselves in the region’s creative sphere.
+Rupert’s Residency Program is suited for local and international thinkers and practitioners: artists, writers, curators, sound artists, cultural managers, and academics, providing them with the opportunity to live and work in Vilnius while developing individual projects and immersing themselves in the region’s creative sphere.
 Run alongside Rupert’s Alternative Education, Exhibitions and Public programs, it also enables residents to benefit from collaboration with these programs that draw participants and mentors from a wide range of complementary artistic backgrounds, as well as attend talks, lectures and workshops by prominent curators, artists and thinkers from all over the world.

-The residency costs 450 EUR a month for studio rent, utilities, administrative support and 2 studio visits per month.
+The residency contribution is 450 EUR a month for studio, utilities, administrative support and 2 studio visits per month.
 However, at least half of residencies are fully funded and FREE thanks to the support of Lithuanian Council for Culture and other grants.
 Applicants are responsible for covering personal (daily and travel) expenses, though a limited number of travel and production grants are available for some selected candidates.
 Rupert’s team will issue acceptance letters for successful residents and support their applications for external grants to cover residency fee, travel, food, production and other costs.

-Individual residencies can last from 1 to 3 months, with longer periods strongly encouraged.
+Individual residencies can last from 1 to 3 months or potentially longer in exceptional cases.
 Residents are asked to propose their preferred duration of stay and if accepted this can be negotiated according to studio availability and schedule.
-Residencies will take place between 2 January — 30 June, 2017.
+Artist collectives up to 3-4 persons can apply to an individual residency spot.
+Residencies will take place between 1 July — 31 December, 2017.

 APPLICATION GUIDELINES’ SPECIFICATIONS